 We are focused on educating the whole child and breaking cycles of poverty.
-The criterion for admission is based on students qualifying for the National School Lunch Program, and the cost of tuition is approximately $19,000 per year per child.
+The criterion for admission is based on families qualifying for the National School Lunch Program, and the cost of tuition is approximately $23,000 per year per child.
 We operate as a tuition-free school due to the economic limitations of students’ families; therefore, donor support is essential for the success of our mission.

-We have enjoyed generous, heartfelt community support throughout our first decade, and look forward to continuing to serve Southern Arizona for years to come by helping at-risk children realize their full potential.
+We have enjoyed generous, heartfelt community support throughout our first fifteen years, and look forward to continuing to serve Southern Arizona for years to come by helping at-risk children realize their full potential.

 Please read our IDMS Annual Report 2015-2016